Thursday, 31 December 2015

 Next job - moving bricks!
 We stood in two lines passing bricks one to the other to clear a space for the workmen to work on the new Church that is being built.
 It was dark by the time we finished - the sun sets really quickly here near the Equator, it just seems to drop down the sky.

-4. Monday 5th October
+4. Uganda - Monday 5th October

 Then we visited some classes in the secondary school.
 Again the pupils were very friendly and wanted to know our names.
-By this time it was absolutely sweltering, I took one pupil outside because she needed to be sick.
+By this time it was absolutely sweltering, I took one of our pupils outside because she needed to be sick.
 They have very limited electricity here and of course there is no air conditioning in the classrooms - instead they leave the windows open to catch the slight, pleasant breeze -but when that breeze drops it gets very hot, very quickly!

 This did not prevent us from joining in a lively and very hot game of football in the field later.
 I couldn't play because of my broken ankle but I talked to loads of little children and got some good photos.

-3. Still Sunday 3rd October
+3. Uganda - Still Sunday 3rd October

 After breakfast we all put on our church clothes and went to the most amazing service.
 The singing and dancing were fantastic, and the congregation all joined in.
 It was however very hot, and after about half an hour one of the pupils fainted, so I sat with her outside until she felt well enough to walk back to the house with me.
 While we were outside people came to say hello and ask how she was; one lady even prayed with us.
 We made it back to the house in one piece where she had a good sleep.
 Meanwhile the rest of the group continued in the church service for another two hours, they arrived back happy but sweaty in time for lunch.
 And after lunch the clouds rolled in (it is the rainy season in Uganda) and there was thunder and a brief but very heavy downpour which turned the red earth paths into rivers.
 All the people who live here rushed outside with buckets to collect the rain water.
 There are also pipes which run down from the gutters to large vats to collect rainwater.
 I sat on the balcony watching the downpour, it was great and then finished as suddenly as it began.
 A convivial evening of card-playing and chat ensued.